pexels-googledeepmind-17484970.jpg

 We tame your wicked problems

 The Institute for wicked (INVI) is a non-profit, independent think tank that helps governments, municipalities, foundations, and organizations navigate the complex problems created by an uncertain world.
-We connect policy, strategy, and practice through collective insights—fostering new approaches to change.
+We bring together policy, strategy, and practice through collective insights—fostering new approaches to change.
 That is why our advisors possess a unique set of skills ranging from politics, anthropology, and design thinking to data science and artificial intelligence.

 Create change with INVI